-The work \cite{morii2006clustering} attempts to split a cluster into $2,\ldots,M$ clusters and compute the ratio of successive \kmeans objective.
+The algorithm in \cite{morii2006clustering} aims to split a cluster into $2,\ldots,M$ clusters and compute the ratio of successive \kmeans objectives.
 The cluster will be split if the minimum of these ratios is smaller than a threshold.
-In the merge step, it retains the splittd cluster that is furthest from the neighboring regions and then merges the rest of split clusters to the neighboring voronoi regions.
-We can also adapt the split criteria to detecting \ofm association here --- we can split a cluster into $2$ clusters and compute the ratio between the local \kmeans objective with 2 clusters and the local \kmeans objective with only 1 cluster.
+In the merge step, it retains the split cluster that is furthest from the neighboring regions and then merges the rest of the split clusters to the neighboring Voronoi regions.
+We can also adapt the split criterion for detecting \ofm association here --- we can split a cluster into $2$ clusters and compute the ratio between the local \kmeans objective with 2 clusters and the local \kmeans objective with only 1 cluster.
 Afterwards, we output the cluster that attains the smallest ratio.